Learn how to measure your horse’s vital signs

 Taking Care of Your Horse’s Health

-Knowing your horse’s normal vital signs and regularly monitoring these health indicators helps both you and your horse.
+Knowing the normal TPR for horses and regularly monitoring these health indicators helps both you and your horse.
 Know you’re doing all you can to keep your horse in the best health possible and alert to any changes.